Redesigning the Runaway and Homeless Youth-Homeless Management Information System

 - Improving data quality and integrity,

-- Allowing for seamless integration between RHY-Point and the RHY-HMIS Dashboard,
+- Allowing for seamless integration between RHY-HMIS and the Dashboard,

 - Enhancing the grantee user experience,